kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-1-intro.md

 workstation (Macbook) or automatically from Google Cloud-Build.

 Google Cloud-Build is configured with a trigger to watch for changes to the public GitHub repository `kylep/pelican`.
-When a change is deteced, it rebuilds the pelican image and re-pushes it to the Google Container Registry.
+When a change is detected, it rebuilds the pelican image and re-pushes it to the Google Container Registry.

 Another trigger watches for both the `kylep/pelican` repository and also the